Computer and Network Systems

 The Computer and Network Systems research area focuses on optimizing computing networks, enabling secure and efficient use of resources from both a technical and economic standpoint.

-As mobile devices flourish, communication networks are growing and changing.
-Our research into ad-hoc mobile networks, peer-to-peer networks and optical communications addresses current needs to make better use of network infrastructure to accommodate growing demand for high-speed, mobile networking.
+In wireless networking, faculty research mobile ad-hoc networks, cognitive radio, wireless sensors, Internet-of-Things, and optical wireless to make better use of network infrastructure and accommodate growing demand for high-speed mobile networking.

 Our projects page contains summaries of representative research projects in computer networking.